Automotive refinishers prepare vehicle surfaces, match and mix colours, and apply paint to vehicles.

 - select and mix paints

 - buff and polish finished paintwork.

 Skills and knowledge

-- knowledge of vehicle painting techniques
+- vehicle painting techniques

-- colour-matching and spray-painting skills.
+- colour-matching and spray-painting.

 Automotive refinishers who run their own business need small business skills.